deroneriksson/stf4j/README.md

 by `TFModel`, and we obtain our results through `TFResults` which gives us the resulting `int` array.

 After this, we display the model's graph's operations to the console.
-We create a `TFGraph` object based on the graph obtained from `TFModel`.
+We obtain a `TFGraph` object from `TFModel`.
 We specify two inputs, `input1` and `input2`, and we specify one output, `add`.
 Note that the `TFGraph` `input()` and `output()` methods only take input and output data as `Tensors`.